Clan Rising

 Who are some famous Gardners?

-Notable bearers of the Gardner name include Ava Gardner (1922–1990) — actress (The Killers, The Barefoot Contessa), Erle Stanley Gardner (1889–1970) — Perry Mason novelist, Isabella Stewart Gardner (1840–1924) — art collector, museum founder and Dale Gardner (1948–2014) — NASA astronaut.
+Notable bearers of the Gardner name include Ava Gardner (1922–1990), actress (The Killers, The Barefoot Contessa), Erle Stanley Gardner (1889–1970), Perry Mason novelist, Isabella Stewart Gardner (1840–1924), art collector, museum founder and Dale Gardner (1948–2014), NASA astronaut.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Gardiner the same family as Gardner?